3 minute read

 Teams working on an independent initiative may miss vital data streams or accidentally integrate similar data sets that should be separate.
 They may even end up working with an old version of the same data.

-When teams only have access to specific data, it results in the development of a “stay out of my way” mentality and hyperfocus on individual instead of organisational goals.
+When teams only have access to specific data, it results in the development of a “stay out of my way” mentality and hyper-focus on the individual instead of organizational goals.

-Without the free flow of information and collaboration, achieving organisational goals or a shared vision is next to impossible.
+Without the free flow of information and collaboration, achieving organizational goals or a shared vision is next to impossible.